Food Storage Pizza Tricks

 Pre-Shredding Cheese

 When cheese is on sale, buy it in bulk and grate it all at once.
 I remember when I was little that was the job we all hated, so get it over with in one shot.
-One of our viewers on the Fun With Food Storage chat last week told us a great tip when doing this.
 If you don’t want the mozzarella cheese to clump up, throw in a tablespoon of cornstarch with the cheese.
+You can also buy freeze-dried cheese if you want some for an emergency.

 Grind Wheat Ahead of Time

-I usually try to grind all my wheat fresh (it contains most of the nutrients this way).
-However, I usually have about 4-8 cups in my freezer to use if I am in a “hurry” and can’t get my grinder out.
-Freezing it helps keep it fresher longer.
+I usually try to grind all my wheat fresh (it reatins most of the nutrients this way).
+However, I usually have about 4-8 cups in my freezer to use if I am in a “hurry” and can’t get my wheat grinder out.
+Freezing it helps keep it from going rancid too quickly.

 Go for 2 in 1’s

-Whenever I make pizza dough, I double the recipe and turn the other half into hot pockets.
+Whenever I make pizza dough, I double the recipe and turn the other half into pizza pockets.
 I let them cool down, then wrap them in plastic wrap and throw them in the freezer.
 That way I have lunches prepared ahead of time.
 I use these on days that I just don’t feel like it (do you ever have those?).
-I cook it in the micro for 2 minutes and enjoy it every time knowing it is healthier and cheaper then lean pockets.
+I cook it in the microwave for 2 minutes and enjoy it every time knowing it is healthier and cheaper then store-bought hot pockets.

 2 1/2 C. Medium Hot Water